BrokenShell/Fortuna/docs/api.md

 # Fortuna 6 API

 Everything documented here is exported directly from `Fortuna`.
-Names not in `Fortuna.__all__` are implementation details and may change without notice.
+`Fortuna.__all__` defines the supported public surface; other names are implementation details and may change without notice.

 Fortuna uses MT19937-64.
 It is **not** a cryptographically secure random number generator; use `secrets` for passwords, tokens, keys, and other security work.